Compensation architecture for the EC15 min.

 200% of annual base salary

-In comparison to the previous year, total direct compensation (TDC) of the EC decreased by 8%.
-There are several factors that impacted the level of actual compensation paid to the EC in the 2019/20 financial year, which are summarized below.
+In comparison to the previous year, total direct compensation (TDC) of the EC increased by 4%.
+There are several factors that impacted the level of actual compensation paid to the EC in the 2020/21 financial year, which are summarized below.

-- LTI grant in September 2019: to determine the individual grant size, the allocation criteria in place for several years (described under section 3.2) such as individual performance in previous year, strategic importance of the projects under responsibility, position against benchmark and retention need) were considered.
-Based on those factors, the LTI grant size of two EC members was increased compared to previous year, while it was decreased for one other EC member.
-For the CEO and the other EC members, the LTI grant size remained unchanged compared to previous year.
-The strategic priorities of the CEO for financial year 2018/19 (considered for determining the grant size in the reporting year) are detailed below and have been implemented successfully.
+- LTI grant in September 2020: to determine the individual grant size (nominal value), the allocation criteria in place for several years (described under section 3.2) such as individual performance in the previous year, strategic importance of the projects under responsibility, position against benchmark and retention need were considered.
+Based on those factors, the LTI grant size of two EC members was slightly increased compared to previous year.
+For the departing CEO and the other EC members, the LTI grant size remained unchanged compared to previous year.
+The strategic priorities of the CEO for financial year 2019/20 (considered for determining the grant size in the reporting year) are detailed below and have been implemented successfully.

 Achieve business performance in line with guidance.